2 Delivery Plan

 2.1 Omics is enabling world-leading environmental research

 Omics approaches are being widely used in NERC blue-skies science programmes in addition to being central to several strategic programmes.
-The underpinning nature of the omics approaches restricts the ability to directly report on its full foot-print within NERC science, however, since all work supported at NBAF exploits omics we can assess those funded applications which exploit NBAF facilities, these have, on average, attracted £50m over 17 awards per annum between 2012-2018 (Figure 1).
+The underpinning nature of the omics approaches restricts the ability to directly report on its full foot-print within NERC science, however, since all work supported at NBAF exploits omics we can assess those funded applications which exploit NBAF facilities (try this website to know how these facilities are funded), these have, on average, attracted £50m over 17 awards per annum between 2012-2018 (Figure 1).
 Highlight Topics (HT), such as ‘eDNA: A Tool for 21st Century Ecology’ have been designed to encourage the development of omics tools within specific areas.
 Many other HT and science programmes have drawn on omics tools to deliver their objectives with the recent ‘Emerging Risks of Chemicals in the Environment’ drawing on omics to both assess the ecological impact of chemicals by providing high-throughput tools for food-web and community analysis as well as exploiting omics to provide mechanistic impact of chemicals to range of sentinel species.
 Omics approaches are essential for the delivery of high-quality NERC science.
 Of the 240 grants applications rated at international competitive (research score of 7 or higher) incorporating omics submitted between 2012-2018 124 (52%) have attached funding.
 Omics continues to deliver high quality publications outputs showing an above average normalised citation impact when compared to environmental science research generally.
 Key examples of how omics approaches are being exploited to support NERC delivery plan are provided in Box 1.

 While some areas of environmental science have substantial expertise and capacity in omics, others need investment to stimulate activity and ensure NERC science continues to be internationally leading.
 As our understanding of living systems increases, new directions of research emerge.
 It is important that novel areas are identified and supported both through discovery science and strategic funding routes.